WumboSpasm/archive95-server/README.md

 4. Run the server with `deno run -A main.js`

 ## Endpoints
-- `view`: View archived file in repaired form
+- `view`: View archived file
 - `raw`: View archived file in raw form
+- `browse`: View contents of a supplied directory
 - `inlinks`: View all archived pages that link to the supplied URL
 - `options`: Configure behavior of viewer
 - `screenshot`: View archived screenshot